 - to play for any affiliated FV Futsal Clubs or entities, as displayed in the FV Clubs Directory

 - to play in any FV Futsal run events and tournaments including the annual FV State Futsal Championships

 - to trial or participate in the FV Futsal State Representative Squad Program.

 What is Futsal?

-Futsal is the only form of ‘indoor football’ or ‘five-a-side’ that is officially approved by FIFA and Football Federation Australia.
+Futsal is the only form of ‘indoor football’ or ‘five-a-side’ that is officially approved by FIFA and Football Australia.
 It’s one of the fastest growing sports in the world, is played in over 100 countries and boasts millions of players around the world.